Hubmakerlabs/hoover/README.md

 - Aggregates data from Nostr, Bluesky, and Farcaster into a common [schema](#architecture-and-data-formats).
 - Stores data on Arweave for long-term, decentralized storage.
 - Supports five primary event types: `Post`, `Repost`, `Like`, `Follow`, `Profile`.
 - Includes a basic event [browser](doc/browser.md) for viewing and searching indexed data.
+Additionally, this browser performs in-place signature validations of Nostr and Farcaster posts ensuring their integrity

 ## Supported Social Networks